 Waterproofs, suncream, insect repellant, hats, gloves, shorts etc etc. I could go on but wear sensible clothing for the conditions.

-For the UK weekends, if you have a Dark Peak (OL1) (silver, gold and contour only courses) and White Peak (OL24) (bronze courses) Explorer map then please bring them with you.
+You will need to bring a Dark Peak (OL1) (for all silver, gold and contour only courses) and White Peak (OL24) (bronze courses and one-day courses) Explorer map (1:25000 scale).

 If you have any concerns about the physical requirements of the courses or holidays please refer to the accessibility statement.
 Please call or email me for further details.